 10. Paralegal graduates receive career planning assistance

 Our Career Services department works with Paralegal students throughout their time at Fremont to help prepare them for a career.
 Whether it’s cover letter and resume writing advice or workshops to help you prepare for your next job interview, the Career Services team is with you every step of the way.
 Upon graduation, our Career Services team will also help you find a job in your field.
-Take the first step on the path to career success by enrolling in the Paralegal degree program at Fremont College.
+Take the first step on the path to career success by enrolling in the Paralegal degree program at Fremont University.
 Fremont offers two conveniently-located campus that includes a Cerritos college and Los Angeles college campus.

-Contact us today to learn more about the Paralegal program at Fremont College and how it can prepare you for a rewarding and successful career in law.
+Contact us today to learn more about the Paralegal program at Fremont University and how it can prepare you for a rewarding and successful career in law.
 If you’re interested in a Paralegal career, the first step is to earn a Paralegal degree.
-Fremont College offers one of the best Paralegal programs in Los Angeles.
+Fremont University offers one of the best Paralegal programs in Los Angeles.
 Contact us to request a free Paralegal career guide or arrange to attend one of our Paralegal classes for free.
 The Paralegal program fills up fast, so enroll today to reserve your spot!
 Paralegals may not provide legal services directly to the public, except as permitted by law.